-Legitimate interests include the processing that is necessary for the purpose of employer legitimate interests or the legitimate interests of a third party.
+Legitimate interests include the processing necessary for the employer’s legitimate interests or the legitimate interests of a third party.

 The exception is when those interests are overridden by fundamental rights and freedoms of the data subject that require the protection of personal data, especially if an individual is a child or a minor.

 4. Compliance with the legal obligations

-Data protection laws and national Member state laws will require companies to process personal data of employees in order to fulfill their legal obligations.
+Data protection laws and national Member state laws will require companies to process personal data of employees to fulfill their legal obligations.

-For example, tax law can require the disclosure of salary details to the local authorities.
+For example, tax law can require disclosing salary details to the local authorities.

 Disclosing information about processing personal data of employees